Chair detaches from cable car - German falls into the depths

-A tragic accident in Tyrol claimed one seriously injured person, a man from Bavaria survived a fall from a chairlift.
+A tragic accident in Austria claimed one person seriously injured, a man from Bavaria survived a fall from a chairlift.
 Before that, the chair had come loose.

 Andelsbuch – In an accident with a chairlift, a vacationer in Austria fell four meters and was seriously injured.
 The man is a 65-year-old from Bavaria, he was driving down the valley on Friday with a companion on the Andeslbuch mountain railway in the state of Vorarlberg when the double chair broke from the rope.
 That’s what the police report.
 The chair slipped off the suspension cable and crashed into the chair underneath, on which two other passengers were sitting.